Universal chaotic dynamics from Krylov space: Krylov complexity and chaos at late times

 The authors of Ref.~\cite{Balasubramanian:2022tpr} observed that the peak in Krylov complexity is sensitive to chaos.
 In this section, we focus on the late-time behavior of the transition probability $\abs{\phi_n(\beta+it)}^2$ and Krylov complexity $K(t;\beta)$.
 In the transition probability, we discover a universal rise-slope-ramp-plateau behavior that includes a long ramp related to chaos.
 We find that the long ramp in the transition probability is responsible for the peak in the Krylov complexity.

 Our analysis of the late-time behavior of the transition probability and the Krylov complexity in the GUE is organized as follows.
 In Sec.~\ref{sec:NumericGUE}, we calculate the transition probability and Krylov complexity numerically and discuss their typical behavior.
 In Sec.~\ref{sec:firstlook}, we examine their fluctuations and give a first look at the ramp and the saturation.
-In Sec.~\ref{sec:KCContinuumLimit}, we calculate the Krylov complexity in the continuum limit by ignoring the correlation between the spectral density and the polynomials of the Krylov basis.
-In Sec.~\ref{sec:polynomials}, we study the significant effect of the correlation between the spectral density and these polynomials, which we call the confinement of polynomials.
-In Sec.~\ref{sec:ChaosBasis}, we revisit the transition probability by including the correlation between the spectral density and polynomials and discuss further characteristics of chaos in the Krylov space.
+In Sec.~\ref{sec:KCContinuumLimit}, we calculate the Krylov complexity in the continuum limit without taking the correlation between the spectral density and the polynomials of the Krylov basis into account.
+A part of this correlation is then included into the analysis in App.~\ref{sec:PolynomialEnsemble}.
 In Sec.~\ref{sec:peak}, we examine the relationship between the ramp in the transition probability and the peak in the Krylov complexity.